 Resources to meet identified needs may be made available as a ‘direct cash payment’, may be directly commissioned, or arranged, by Isles of Scilly Council and paid directly to the organisation providing the agreed support.

-SOCIAL CARE OVER 18
+SOCIAL CARE over 18 years of age

 If an adult has social care needs, and they are assessed as being eligible, they can have an Adult Social Care Personal Budget.

 An indicative budget is agreed and the adult with social care needs is involved in planning the support and provision payed for by this budget.

 This is described in the adult’s ‘Care and Support Plan’.

 It is possible for an adult to have part of their personal budget as a ‘direct payment’.
 This can be managed by the adult themselves or someone on their behalf.